 About

-Dylan received an mfa in graphic design at risd, and a ba in English and Government at Cornell.
-He has spoken and given workshops at aiga/ny, The Guardian Lab’s “Spurring a New Wave of Mobile Innovation in News,” Havas Media, The NewCo Festival, Etsy’s “Guest Designer” series, risd, UPenn, and Kutztown University.
-He is also trying to learn Italian.
-You can keep up with his pie-making adventures on Instagram at #dylanmakespie.
+Dylan received an mfa in graphic design from risd, and a ba in English and Government from Cornell.
+He has spoken and given workshops at The New York Times, aiga/ny, The Guardian Lab’s “Spurring a New Wave of Mobile Innovation in News,” Havas Media, The NewCo Festival, Etsy’s “Guest Designer” series, risd, UPenn, and Kutztown University.
+On the side, he teaches pizza and pasta classes at Ciao Evento and runs a small-scale challah delivery service.
 He grew up in Dobbs Ferry, ny, in the Hudson Valley.

-Dylan is nyc-based and operates onsite, abroad, and online.
-If you’d like to chat, reach out at dylan[at]dylangreif.com
+Dylan is nyc-based and operates onsite and remote.
+If you’d like to chat, reach out at dylan@dylangreif.com

 Site design: Yasmin Ahram